Paull: Houses

 A hospital was established at Newton Garth east of Paul by William le Gros in the reign of Henry II.
 Originally intended for Lepers, non-Lepers were admitted after 1335.
-The hospital was suppressed by the Abolition of Chantries Act of 1547, in the reign of Henry VIII.
+The hospital was suppressed by the Dissolution of Colleges Act 1547, in the reign of Henry VIII.

 A house at Boreas Hill (archaic Boar House, Bower House Hill) dates to at least 1670.
 The present house is thought to date from the around the first half of the 1700s, with additions in 1936.

 In 1769 High Paul and the manor of Paghil was acquired from the Constable family by Benjamin Blaydes, merchant and shipbuilder of Hull, for £6,700.
 A high status dwelling was built, "High Paull House".
 The house and estate of 95 acre was sold to the War Department c.
 1860, and used to build the coastal defence fort "Paull Point"; the house was retained for military accommodation, stores and offices until the 1950s; the buildings were demolished in the 1950s and 60s, excluding a gatekeeper's lodge.

 There are also listed buildings at Thorney Crofts (18th-century farmhouse), and Old Little Humber Farm (17th-century farmhouse on the site of a medieval moated area).